 by Ar.
 Abhishek Dutta, Principal Architect, ArcOn Design

 “We shape our buildings; thereafter it shapes us.” - Winston Churchill

-When you had applied for a plot to WBHIDCO or WB Housing Board, you probably had not expected too much from it, may just had responded to a few friends call and agreed.
-Now, that years passed by, and you are ready with your plan to move to New Town, Kolkata, where, at least on the face it, basic Urban Infrastructure looks to be in place.
-As you are confused and do not know whom to look for the proper guidance. (& the architect who actually can steer the ship is yet to be appointed) you probably are heading to your Accountant or Advocate to guide you with a typical and grossly inadequate format for asking quotation from architects, (For selection of architect no tender process is needed as same for selection of doctor or the advocate, who may be guiding you on the format right now)
+When you had applied for a plot to WBHIDCO or WB Housing Board, you probably had not expected too much from it, may just have responded to a few friends call and agreed.
+Now, that years passed by, and you are ready with your plan to move to New Town, Kolkata, where, at least on the face of it, basic Urban Infrastructure looks to be in place.
+As you are confused and do not know whom to look for the proper guidance. (& the architect who actually can steer the ship is yet to be appointed) you probably are heading to your Accountant or Advocate to guide you with a typical and grossly inadequate format for asking quotation from architects, (For the selection of architect no tender process is needed as same for selection of doctor or the advocate, who may be guiding you on the format right now)